-We also use the following well known estimate on the size of a set family in terms of the binary entropy function. \begin{lem} Let $\cF$ be a set family over $[n]$.
-Denote by $p_i$ the fraction of sets in $\cF$ that contain $i$.
+We also use the following well-known estimate on the size of a set system in terms of the binary entropy function. \begin{lemma} Let $\mF$ be a set system on $[n]$.
+Denote by $p_i$ the fraction of sets in $\mF$ that contain $i$.
 Then